 The mazes are in the shape of a raven, one of the seventy bird species here.
 During our adventure, we were so captivated by the six wood turtles sunbathing on a log and a trio of playful red-winged blackbirds that we veered off course.
 It was a lucky mistake.
 Around the corner was a ruby-throated hummingbird perched on a cattail.

 More Wakefield “Must-Sees” in our Future

 There is still much to explore in future visits to Wakefield like the hiking trails that will soon be bursting with fall colours.
-There are also popular ski hills nearby and a vibrant night life—I hear The Black Sheep Inn and Kaffe 1870 have awesome live music.
+There are also popular ski hills nearby and a vibrant night life—I hear The Black Sheep Inn (reopening fall 2022) and Kaffe 1870 have awesome live music.
 Our exploration has only just begun.

 Header photo credit: Myriam Baril-Tessier (Photo received from Tourism Outaouais)